top of page

 Navigating family discussions about estate planning during the holidays might seem daunting, but it can also be a chance for growth and understanding.
 By approaching this topic with sensitivity and respect, families can strengthen communication and ensure that everyone’s needs are considered.

 Remember, the goal is not to establish a finalized plan right away but to share thoughts and feelings about the future.
 With careful preparation and a willingness to listen, families can turn potentially uncomfortable discussions into meaningful conversations that enhance their relationships.
-Often these discussions encourage the parents to take the initiative to meet with an attorney to get their estate plan completed.
-First, because they have momentum and understand how it can help everyone, and second it avoids having to have the talk again next year.
+Often, these discussions encourage our parents to take the initiative to meet with an attorney to get their estate plan completed.
+First, because they have momentum and understand how it can help everyone, and second, it avoids having to have the talk again next year.

 Comments